- About ME

 A student may not repeat a course he or she has already passed.
-In exceptional cases, this rule may be waived by the student’s program advisor after consultation with the department of instruction involved.
+In exceptional cases, this rule may be waived by the student’s Associate Undergraduate Chair after consultation with the department of instruction involved.
 If the rule is waived, the course and grade will appear on the transcript, but no additional credit will be earned.

 A student repeating a course they previously failed will receive no additional credit.
 Both grades are used in computing the grade point average.

 Advanced Math List